 Stakeholder Analysis and Challenges

-As you’ve learned from your stakeholder analysis activity, there is a wide range of individuals who have significant influence in the digital services acquisition process.
+As you’ve learned from your stakeholder analysis activity, there are a wide range of individuals who have significant influence in the digital services acquisition process.
 The following sections will discuss the importance of engaging these stakeholders, as well as preparing to do so through influence conversations.

 What makes stakeholder engagements so critical on digital services efforts?

-A cross-functional team of high performers will be better prepared to take on the frequently evolving, rapid pace of digital projects
+A cross-functional team of high performers will be better prepared to take on the frequently evolving, rapid pace of digital projects.

 Acquisition tends to resist the uncertain.
 Uncommon acquisition practices may require stakeholder support to be adopted.